BigDataIA-Fall2024-Team-5/Assignment1-GAIA-OpenAI-Evaluation-Tool/README.md

 For detailed instructions on how to set up and run the application, please refer to the **Main README.md** file.

+## Attestation

+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK
+Contribution:
+1: Dharun Karthick Ramaraj: 33.33%
+2: Nikhil Godalla : 33.33%
+3: Linata Deshmukh: 33.33%

 ## License

 This project is licensed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE) file.